jmacdon/LDblocks_GRCh38/README.md

 processes sent to the compute nodes to 100 or less.
 The remaining processes are held in the queue and sent for processing only after the preceding run has finished.

+This step is the most computationally expensive, taking several days to finish.

 There are three more steps; convert the covariance matrices into vectors, calculate the minima across the covariance matrices, and then